lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 based on finite element techniques have been developed to assist in the design of molds and dies.

-The results of one such analysis are shown in **Figure12--17** .
+The results of one such analysis are shown in **Figure 12-17**.
 The polymer was molded using an isothermal, nonlinear-elastic, incompressible (rubber-like) material.
 Triangular membrane finite elements were used to model the parison, while a combination of